Florida: Everglades & The Keys

 Fly into Miami, FL.
-WomanTours will provide a complimentary shuttle at noon, or you can take a 20-minute taxi to our starting hotel.
-Fly home out of the Key West airport or take the WomanTours shuttle back to the Miami airport arriving by 1:00pm.
-You can also drive and leave your car in Miami and we will bring you back to your car.
+Fly home out of the Key West airport or take our shuttle back to the Miami airport arriving by 1:00pm.
+You can also drive and leave your car at our starting hotel.

 "Everything about the tour exceeded my expectations.
 I had personal goals that I met, and I fulfilled my dreams of seeing the Keys!"

 DAY 1: We meet in Miami - the heart of southern Florida.
 We’ll start our rental bike fitting at 3:00pm, have an orientation at 5:00pm and then enjoy our first dinner together.
 0 miles.

 DAY 2: After an early breakfast, we’ll shuttle to Shark Valley in Everglades National Park.
 We will cycle on the tram trail through the heart of this dynamic landscape that supports a greater variety of plant and animal species than anywhere else in the world.
 Climb the observation tower for a 360-degree view and look for alligators, turtles, and herons.
 After cycling, be sure to walk the Bobcat Boardwalk and the Otter Cave Trail to learn more about hardwood hammocks and sawgrass sloughs and their role in the delicate balance between water and land in the Everglades.